How to Script and Test Login / Logout for Load Testing

-What is an authentication script in the load/performance testing world?
+What is an authentication script in the context of load testing?
 Very simply, it is a targeted script that logs in and logs out of your web application.
-The authentication script is used to simulate a portion of the load the application experiences during normal usage.
+The authentication script simulates a portion of the load the application experiences during normal usage.

 Testing a website’s authentication performance correctly can be challenging.
-What are the key considerations in an authentication script?
+What are the key considerations when scripting for authentication?

 To isolate authentication functionality, a login script should touch as few other pages as possible.
 If any extraneous pages are included, they should be chosen to be the least impactful from a resource perspective.
 It is common for web applications to redirect to the last page a user was on before they logged in.
 In this case, the page should be a fairly simple page, with as little on-page business logic or database calls as possible.

-On the same token, scripts other than the login script should touch the login functionality as seldomly as possible, and should not be logging in and out with each iteration.
-Scripts that login and out on each iteration overweight and overstress the authentication components.
+On the same token, scripts other than the login script should touch the login functionality as seldomly as possible, and should, ideally, not be logging in and out with each iteration.
+Scripts that login and out on each iteration can overweight and overstress the authentication components.
 If your application’s authentication is more scalable than other functional areas, this won’t be a problem.
 However, if authentication is less scalable than other functional areas of your website, your test may fail, but in the real-world, your application would be fine!